OmegaGiven/go-alias-rust/README.md

 cargo build
 sudo setcap 'cap_net_bind_service=+ep' target/debug/go_service
 target/debug/go_service
-3. edit to add your own alias as localhost, i personally like go but you can use anything. file found at
+3. edit to add your own alias as localhost, i personally like "go" but you can use anything. file found at
 /etc/hosts

+here is what my mac system looks like:
+127.0.0.1	localhost go
+255.255.255.255	broadcasthost
+::1             localhost go

 ## USAGE: In browser type localhost or whatever alas you may use for localhost/alias